 The Severn, Karen Lloyd

-ultimately aiming to join these fragmented wild places into one Living Landscape
+Joining these fragmented wild places into one Living Landscape

 The Severn springs to life at Pumlumon in the Cambrian mountains, and twists along the longest course of any British river through Wales and England before tumbling into the Bristol Channel, and from there out to sea.